tu6619/sustainability-hackathon/README.md

 ### First evening
 * A short introduction from a senior member of the organisation.
-* Product owners pitch their ideas.
+* Product owners pitch their ideas or ideas are brainstormed in groups.
-* Teams are formed.
+* Teams are formed around individual product ideas.
-* Short specification and wire-framing exercise.
+* A short specification and wire-framing exercise is completed by each team.

 ### First full day
 #### Morning